-- Relevance to the curriculum - Usefulness to the campus community - Representation of diverse and inclusive view points - Timeliness and lasting value of content - Reputation of the author, issuing body, and/or publisher - Presentation and usability - Literary, artistic, or social value - Suitability and longevity of format - Strength of present holdings on the same or similar subject - Frequency of Document Delivery requests for material on the same or similar subject - Price/relative cost of material in relation to the budget - Inclusion in standard reviewing sources - Holdings of other libraries in appropriate resource-sharing networks - Materials with a geographical focus on Fort Wayne, Allen County, northeastern Indiana, or the Midwest - Current publications have priority over retrospective buying - Duplicates are not selected unless warranted
+- Relevance to the curriculum

+- Usefulness to the campus community

+- Timeliness and lasting value of content

+- Reputation of the author, issuing body, and/or publisher

+- Presentation and usability

+- Literary, artistic, or social value

+- Representation of a wide range of different perspectives

+- Suitability and longevity of format

+- Strength of present holdings on the same or similar subject

+- Frequency of Document Delivery requests for material on the same or similar subject

+- Price/relative cost of material

+- Inclusion in standard reviewing sources

+- Holdings of other libraries in appropriate resource-sharing networks

+- Geographical focus on Fort Wayne, Allen County, northeastern Indiana, or the Midwest

+- Currency of publication

+Items generally not purchased for the collection include the following:
-Textbooks and manuals are not purchased or added to the collection unless they have earned a significant reputation in their field or are the best source of information on a particular topic.

-The library does not purchase materials such as article reprints or preprints, equipment manuals, industry reports, costumes, medical instruments, models, specimens, laboratory equipment, or materials meant for one-time use.
+- Textbooks and manuals, unless they have earned a significant reputation in their field or are the best source of information on a particular topic as determined by the library. - Duplicates, except for extenuating circumstances as determined by the library. - Out-of-print materials and superseded editions. - Self-published and vanity press materials - Flashcards, models, workbooks, article reprints or preprints, equipment manuals, industry reports, costumes, medical instruments, specimens, laboratory equipment, and single-use materials - Materials in languages not included in campus programs or curricula